WebRTC Use Cases for Professional StreamingOctober 28, 2021

 Interactive shopping fueled by live video reigns supreme in Asian markets, with adoption now spreading across the globe.
 Dubbed live commerce, this convergence of video and shopping helps improve engagement and drive sales.

 Online marketplaces, live events, and influencer streaming applications can all leverage real-time shoppable video to get in on this trend.
-Interactivity is key to successfully deploying a virtual shopping environment, making WebRTC a go-to enabling technology.
+Successful virtual shopping environments all deliver on interactivity, making WebRTC a go-to enabling technology.

 Gaming and Esports